 The image to the left represents the Top 50 most commonly occurring words pulled from the combined Small and Large Group activities-designed to enable community participants to identify the greenway features and amenities that are most important to them-ranked largest (most used) to smallest (least used).
-This input, among other activities, helped inform the greenway design guidelines in this chapter.
+This input, among other activities, helped inform the greenway design guidelines.

-Refer to page 14 for more information. regarding community input and engagement.
+Refer to page 18 for more information. regarding community input and engagement.